adipasquale/remarkable-automator/README.md

 This tiny Python3 script uses [rmapy](https://github.com/subutux/rmapy) to upload files to the ReMarkable cloud.
 You can then use this script with Mac OS Automator workflows:

-1. a tiny app to select and upload files
+1. App: select Finder items & upload
-2. (more interestingly) a "Folder Action" that will upload all EPUB files downloaded
+2. Quick Action: right-click shortcut in Finder
+3. Folder Action : auto-upload downloaded EPUB files

-This works nicely with the [epub-press](https://github.com/haroldtreen/epub-press-clients) browser extensions that lets you create EPUB books easily from your browser
+This works nicely together with the [epub-press](https://github.com/haroldtreen/epub-press-clients) browser extensions that lets you create EPUB books easily from your browser

 ## Install